-Constant Content is a bit different then most paid to write sites that I’ve reviewed.
-Which had we wondering is Constant Content a Scam?
+Constant Content is a bit different than most paid to write sites that I’ve reviewed.
+Which had me wondering is Constant Content a Scam?
 From what I could find Constant Content is completely legit, but I don’t think I’m a huge fan of how the system works.

-But if getting paid to write is something you’re interested in this might be a scam free site you’re interested in!
+But if getting paid to write is something you’re interested in this might be a scam free site to use!

 Make Sure To Check out Write Your Way To Your First 1K!
 It’s an Awesome course that will teach you everything you need to know to become a successful Freelance Writer!